 The broth first with cayenne pepper on toast and mayonnaise made from saffron (which is worth more than its weight in gold) eggs and garlic.
-Then the fish (no less than 3 different types) and the vegetables are served afterwards.
+Then the fish (no less than 3 different types) and the vegetables are served afterward.

-Bouillabaisse was first invented by Marseille fisherman, who wanted, understandably, to eat after they got home from catching fish, but instead of using the fish they could sell, they threw all of the fish too bony to sell to restaurants into a pot.
+Bouillabaisse was first invented by a Marseille fisherman, who wanted, understandably, to eat after they got home from catching fish, but instead of using the fish they could sell, they threw all of the fish too bony to sell to restaurants into a pot.

 As the city of Marseille became more and more prosperous, other ingredients were added (like the saffron).